 Shortnose sturgeon can grow to more than four feet long and Atlantic sturgeon up to 14 feet.
 It’s illegal to catch them in Maine and unwise to eat them anyway — given their taste for sediment-dwelling mussels and their long lives, they contain high levels of toxins, including forever chemicals.
 However, if you buy dinner, they’ll often put on a show.

 The lower Kennebec River hosts the state’s largest populations of both species and is one of a little more than 20 rivers on the planet where Atlantic sturgeon are known to spawn.
 Early summer is the best time to see them jumping in Maine, and the tables lining Cushnoc’s river-facing, floor-to-ceiling windows are the best place to watch them while nursing a pint in Augusta.
 Out front, the Augusta Downtown Alliance lined Water Street last summer with 26 artist-designed fiberglass sturgeon.

 Leaping sturgeon are a common sight at the foot of the dam at Pejepscot Falls, between Brunswick and Topsham, which happens to be the site of the state’s first known commercial sturgeon fishery, documented in 1628.
-Nab a seat on the deck of the former paper mill.
+Nab a seat on the deck of the former paper mill, overlooking the Androscoggin River.